MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/office-365-windows-defender-antivirus.md

 2. Windows Defender Antivirus helps you (and your organization's security team) remove the ransomware from your device.

 3. You get the option to use the OneDrive Files Restore feature.
 This enables you to recover your files in OneDrive to the state they were in before the ransomware attack occurred.
+See [Ransomware detection and recovering your files](https://support.office.com/article/0d90ec50-6bfd-40f4-acc7-b8c12c73637f).

 Think of the time and hassle this can save!

 ## Integration means better protection